alecperkins/shiny/source/spec.md

 16. *Modules* and *Components* SHOULD be documented using the Shiny [documentation style](./documentation.html).

+17. Element ID attributes SHOULD be lowercase, with underscores to delimit
+    words: `element_id`

 ### Discussion

 * If a *Component* is reusable across different *Modules*, or outside of the